 Two restrooms (women's and men's) are located inside the entrance.
 Both have a wheelchair-accessible stall with a firm railing mounted to the wall.

 We do not have traditional pews so we use folding chairs.
 Chairs with more support are available upon request.
 This allows us to accommodate all types of seating needs.
 We will find a place that meets your needs and makes you comfortable.
-As pictured, our seats are currently distanced with at least six feet in between households for safety against COVID-19 (Per Governor's Order).

 We offer sanitized audio receivers (FM 103.7) and earbuds.
 You are welcome to bring your own earbuds (1.8mm) or we will happily gift you a new pair you can keep for your next visit.